 What goes in your breast milk depends on your own dietary choices.

-It is important to not forget yourself, even if you are in awww with baby!
+It’s important to not forget yourself, even if you are in awe of your baby!

 Keep sustaining snacks and a water bottle in your nursing corner.